MailboxValidator/mailboxvalidator-nodejs/README.md

 An api key is required for this module to function.

-Go to http://www.mailboxvalidator.com/plans to sign up for a trial plan or a paid plan and you'll be given an API key.
+Go to http://www.mailboxvalidator.com/plans#api to sign up for FREE API plan and you'll be given an API key.

 Copyright
 =========

-Copyright (C) 2015 by MailboxValidator.com, support@mailboxvalidator.com
+Copyright (C) 2017 by MailboxValidator.com, support@mailboxvalidator.com